 Policyholders' dividends consist of the pro rata amount of dividends earned that will be paid or credited at the next policy anniversary and policyholder dividend obligations ("PDO") primarily arising from the Closed Block.
 Dividends are based on a scale that is designed to reflect the relative contribution of each group of policies to the Company's overall operating results.
 The dividend scales are approved annually by the Company's Board of Directors.
 For the non-GAAP measure of core earnings, policyholders' dividends and dividend obligations exclude amounts related to current year net investment gains (losses).
-Policyholders' dividends and dividend obligations dividend obligations included in core earnings decreased \$26 million to \$9 million in 2022 from \$35 million in 2021.
-This decrease was primarily related to lower Closed Block earnings and lower dividends.
+Policyholders' dividends and dividend obligations included in core earnings increased \$12 million in 2023.
+This increase was primarily related to changes in the PDO liability.